nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 # Bash environment - Setup

 ### * It is highly enouraged to install the required packages before attending the workshop
+On your local computer, open a terminal and connect to Quest with your netID, then copy the workshop directory into your home directory.
 ```
-ssh YOUR_NETID@quest.it.northwestern.edu  ### On your local computer, open a terminal and connect to Quest with your netID
+ssh YOUR_NETID@quest.it.northwestern.edu
-cd ~                                      ### Begin in your home directory
+cd ~
 cp -R /projects/genomicsshare/RNAseq_workshop .
 cd RNAseq_workshop
 ```